 What are the best low-calorie cereal options for weight loss we should keep around?
 As kids, we all remember the cereal aisle being the most exciting part of the supermarket.
-But as adults, that same cereal aisle is filled with boxes of empty calorie, sugar-loaded emergency suppers.
+From Cinnamon Toast Crunch to Froot Loops, cereal was often a sweet, dessert-esque meal to be enjoyed every morning.
+However, as adults, that same cereal aisle is filled with boxes of empty calorie, sugar-loaded emergency suppers that leave us feeling unsatisfied.
 Little to no sugar and heart-healthy high fiber content is high on our cereal wish lists in addition to tasting good.

 1. Kellogg's All-Bran